wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/Node Rollback/lesson.md

         If the signatures do not match, it will be necessary to repeat steps №3 and №4 in 20 minutes.

         The reason why we are doing this is the following:
-        The [REST API user interface](https://nodes.wavesnodes.com/) connects to a random node within the Mainnet network.
+        The [REST API user interface](https://nodes.wavesnodes.com/) connects to a random official Waves node within the Mainnet network.
         If only one node existed, it could become unavailable or overloaded, so the REST API service would not be working.
-        For load balancing purposes, by accessing `https://nodes.wavesnodes.com`, a different node may respond at different times.
+        For load balancing purposes, by accessing `https://nodes.wavesnodes.com`, a different official Waves node may respond at different times.
-        Due to the fact we connect to random nodes within the network via [REST API](https://nodes.wavesnodes.com/), there are chances that this particular node that responded could switch to a fork itself.
+        Due to the fact we connect to random Waves nodes within the network via [REST API](https://nodes.wavesnodes.com/), there are chances that this particular node that responded could switch to a fork itself.

-        For this reason, there is a tiny chance we could encounter a forked node during the block's headers verification step.
+        For this reason, there is a tiny chance we could encounter a forked Waves node during the block's headers verification step.
         If our signatures matched once, it signifies that both our node and the random node that responded via the REST API are not on the fork.
-        However, if the signatures do not match, there is a slight chance that the blockchain node could be on the fork.
+        However, if the signatures do not match, there is a slight chance that the official Waves node could be on the fork.

         We will need to repeat steps №3 and №4 in 20 minutes only one more time.
         If it matches after the second attempt, you won't need to update and roll back your node.